 Facilities Sets Protocols for a Safe Return to Campus

 The University’s Safe Return to Campus Plan includes a robust sanitation and cleaning protocol that will reduce the spread of the coronavirus on our campus.
-However, everyone needs to understand the changes and follow prescribed procedures to ensure protocols are followed in order to be effective.
-Disinfecting Utility Carts and Sanitation Utility carts are located throughout all buildings . . .
+However, everyone needs to understand . . .